 Kloof Conservancy relies on its community of members and its relationship with the community at large to further its goals.
 The conservancy aims to be a friendly and cooperative organisation.
 We aim to be outspoken in our environmental advocacy on a local level, and if required, on a regional or national level.
 We also aim to foster effective communication with our members, other environmental organisations, and the broader public.

 Kloof Conservancy has an operational strategy which relies on its membership as a whole but requires individuals and small teams to run or contribute to various projects.
+In addition we aim to work with like minded organisations in partnerships whereby we can leverage the partners skills sets to jointly achieve more than what we could if we operated on our own.
 We aim to be innovative in strategies and projects, and easily identifiable to the public as an effective, local environmental organisation.

 Kloof is situated within the Maputaland-Pondoland-Albany Hotspot*, one of only 34 “biodiversity hotspots” on the planet.